Watch Save Mt Major Video - Alton Bay NH

 A phantom trailbuilder is at work in the Belknap Range.
 One day a friend of mine thought he saw a guy come out of the woods with brush clippers and just as quickly go back; an investigation showed a freshly-cut trail heading down.
 Go someplace where you were just last month and you may find a map taped to a tree showing a new trail to a point of interest you didn’t know about.
 In fact, there are at least four more trails from this parking lot to the summit of Mt.
 Major that I’ll leave you to discover for yourself – by the time you get there, there may be more!

 Parking lot plowed in winter but may not be well sanded.
-Crampons or creepers desirable in icy conditions, particularly on the ledges.
+Crampons or Micro Spikes necessary in icy conditions, particularly on the ledges nearing the summit.
 Snowshoes may be necessary particularly on lesser-traveled routes.
+Most times rugged hiker boots and pull on spikes are perfect for this mountain.
+Beautiful breath-taking views are yours alone when you hike in winter on Mount Major!
+The frozen broads of Lake Winnipesaukee are …… You will see!